The Anunnaki Alien Gods Of Teotihuacan

-Both Sitchin and Hancock agree on the Realm of the Plumed Serpent’s connection to Ancient Egypt.
+Both the Ancient Astronaut Hypothesis and Graham Hancock agree on the Teotihuacan connection to Ancient Egypt.

-This connection would not only explain the Pyramids but also the presence of the African Olmecs in the region.
+Teotihuacan’s connection to Ancient Egypt would not only explain the Pyramids at Teotihuacan but also the presence of the African Olmecs in the region.

-On this score Sitchin ventures further than Hancock by relying on the Sumerian record to fill in the gaps on the identity of Quetzalcoatl and the Architects of the Gold-mining Civilization at Teotihuacan.
+On this score, Ancient Astronaut Theorists venture further than Graham Hancock by relying on the Sumerian record to fill in the gaps on the identity of Quetzalcoatl and the Architects of the Gold-mining Civilization at Teotihuacan.

-In Lost Realms, Sitchin refers to the Sumerian records account of the Tower of Babel incident which suggest that after Marduk’s defeat at Babel, he took over the realm of Egypt and displaced Anunnaki God Thoth or Ningshiidza as Lord of Egypt.
+In Lost Realms, Sitchin refers to the Sumerian records account of the Tower of Babel incident which suggest that after the Anunnaki Ancient Astronaut God Marduk’s defeat at Babel, he took over the realm of Egypt and displaced Anunnaki God Thoth or Ningshiidza as Lord of Egypt.

-In response, Thoth migrated to the Meso-American region where he settled at Teotihuacan.
+In response, the Anunnaki God Thoth migrated to the Meso-American region where he settled at Teotihuacan.

-If this interpretation is correct and Thoth did come from Egypt and settle at Teotihuacan, then the presence of the Olmecs can also be explained as part of the African contingent that had accompanied Thoth from Egypt.
+If this interpretation is correct and the Anunnaki God Thoth did come from Egypt and settle at Teotihuacan, then the presence of the Olmecs can also be explained as part of the African contingent that had accompanied the Alien God Thoth from Egypt.

 The Historic role of the Nubian Kushites in Ancient Egypt is already acknowledged even in mainstream History, and its therefore possible that Thoth may have been accompanied and assisted by African Nubians in the establishment of Teotihuacan from 3000 BC.